Aanok/jftui/README.md

 ## Building
-Make sure to checkout a release as the master branch is not guaranteed to compile or indeed work at all times.
+Make sure to checkout a release as the master branch is not guaranteed to work correctly or indeed compile at any time.

-Then have a look at the Makefile: you may want to swap the default `clang` compiler for `gcc`.

 Finally, run
 ```